Gerry Brownlee: Opposition, 1999–2008

 Shortly after his election, however, Smith opted to take two weeks of stress leave, saying that the protracted leadership disputes had exhausted him.
 When Smith returned to Parliament, Brownlee challenged him for the deputy leadership.
 Informed of the challenge, Smith resigned, and on 17 November 2003 Brownlee won the caucus vote unopposed.
 Initially, Smith alleged that while he was on stress leave, "a campaign to oust me was conducted in the media while I was under the leader's instructions to make no comment."
 Audrey Young wrote in the New Zealand Herald that Brownlee and Murray McCully were rumoured to have been behind the campaign to oust Smith as deputy leader.

 After becoming a deputy leader, Brownlee continued his confrontational and colourful style of political debate.
 Following the controversy surrounding Brash's Orewa Speech of 27 January 2004, Brownlee became the National Party's spokesman for Maori Affairs in place of Georgina te Heuheu, who resigned from the position after refusing to endorse Brash's comments.
 Brownlee's approach to this portfolio involved criticising the government's policies regarding perceived special treatment for Māori, an issue at the core of National's 2005 election manifesto.

 When Brash resigned as National Party Leader in November 2006, Brownlee was reported as "probably" considering a bid to remain in the deputy leadership; however, he stepped aside in place to allow former leader Bill English to take the deputy leadership and was appointed the third-ranked National Party MP by new party leader John Key.

 Fifth National Government, 2008–2017

 Following the election of the Fifth National Government in November 2008, Brownlee was appointed a member of the Executive Council of New Zealand and to Cabinet as Minister of Economic Development, Minister of Energy and Resources and as Associate Minister for the Rugby World Cup.
-He also became the Leader of the House, making him responsible for the schedule of Government business, allocating time for non-governmental and opposition business to be presented to the house and announcing the Business Statement for the Parliamentary sitting dates to the house and its members.
+He also became the Leader of the House.
+When the Canterbury earthquakes struck in 2010, Brownlee was appointed Minister for Canterbury Earthquake Recovery.
+In the government's second term (2011–2014), Brownlee was Minister of Transport.
+In its third term, he was Minister of Defence from November 2014 until May 2017, and thereafter Minister of Foreign Affairs until October 2017.